Electronic waste in Guiyu

-Guiyu (贵屿), in Guangdong Province, China, is widely perceived as the largest electronic waste (e-waste) site in the world.
+Guiyu (贵屿), in Guangdong Province, China, was once the largest electronic waste (e-waste) site in the world.
 In 2005, there were 60,000 e-waste workers in Guiyu who processed the more than 100 truckloads that were transported to the 52-square-kilometre area every day.
+The constant movement into and processing of e-wastes in the area leading to the harmful and toxic environment and living conditions, coupled with inadequate facilities, led to the Guiyu town being nicknamed the "electronic graveyard of the world".

+Processing

+Guiyu was once the largest e-waste recycling processing site in the world.

+In 2005, there were 60,000 e-waste workers in Guiyu who processed the more than 100 truckloads that were transported to the 52-square-kilometre area every day.
 The constant movement into and processing of e-wastes in the area leading to the harmful and toxic environment and living conditions, coupled with inadequate facilities, have led to the Guiyu town being nicknamed the "electronic graveyard of the world".

-It is believed that much of the waste is imported from developed countries.
+The majority of the e-waste that was processed in Guiyu came from the wealthy countries in the Global North.
 The European Union has sanctions against exporting waste to developing countries, but those rules are aggressively ignored.
-Many waste goods are classed as "charitable donations" before they're dumped on scrap heaps.
+Many waste goods are classed as "charitable donations" before they are dumped on scrap heaps.
 Similarly, Agbogbloshie, in Ghana, is another example of how thousands of tons of electronic waste from Europe is dumped in developing countries.

+In 2005, there were 60,000 e-waste workers in Guiyu who processed the more than 100 truckloads that were transported to the 52-square-kilometre area every day.
+The constant movement into and processing of e-wastes in the area leading to the harmful and toxic environment and living conditions, coupled with inadequate facilities, have led to the Guiyu town being nicknamed the "electronic graveyard of the world".